A cryptocurrency (or crypto currency) is a digital asset des... More Crime and

 Notable DeFi hacks and rugpulls this year are listed below.
 Additional coverage on DeFi-related crimes that have occurred since our last Report can be found in the Major Scams, Thefts, and Fraud section of this report.

 Another common trend found in analyzing DeFi hacks are the use of flash loans, which have been used in a majority of DeFi protocol attacks in the past year.
 Because flash loans require no collateral or KYC, it is increasingly difficult to catch bad actors using them to fund their attacks.
-However, the crux of the problem lies not in platforms giving out the flash loans, but the unaudited smart contracts the loans are sent to and that are later exploited.
+However, the crux of the problem lies not in platforms giving out the flash loans, but the unaudited A smart contract is a computer protocol intended to digitall...
+More the loans are sent to and that are later exploited.

 30 Confirmed DeFi Attacks in 2021 (January – July)